auth0/docs/articles/extensions/authorization-extension/v2/rules.md

 ### Step 2: Create the Rule Enforcing Client Roles

+Now that each Client has a role associated with it, you can create the rule executes with this piece of client information in context.

 ::: warning
-Before creating this rule, enable **Roles** under the [Token Contents](/extensions/authorization-extension/v2/configuration#token-contents) and [publish the Authorization Extension rule](/extensions/authorization-extension/v2/configuration#publish-the-authorization-extension-rule.
+Before creating this rule, enable **Roles** under the [Token Contents](/extensions/authorization-extension/v2/configuration#token-contents) and [publish the Authorization Extension rule](/extensions/authorization-extension/v2/configuration#publish-the-authorization-extension-rule).
 Then, add this rule and make sure it is listed *after* the generated "auth0-authorization-extension" rule.
 :::

 After setting `required_roles`, create a new [rule](${manage_url}/#/rules) with the following body: